Table of Contents

 The Relationship between Deployments, Pods, and ReplicaSets

-Simply put, deployments look after ReplicaSets, and ReplicaSets oversee pods.
+The bottom line is that deployments look after ReplicaSets, and ReplicaSets oversee pods in the Kubernetes control plane.

 Understanding the Concept of Declarative Configuration in Deployments